RestoreMonarchyPlugins/UconomyBalanceUI/README.md

 # Uconomy Balance UI
-Adds a simple UI that displays the player's Uconomy balance in the bottom center of the screen.
+Simple UI that displays the player's Uconomy balance in the bottom center of the screen.

 ## Features
 * Customizable with rich text formatting